PostHog/posthog.com/contents/blog/using-vc-carefully.md

 This we nailed.

-First, we made clear that we would have or had a paid offering from when we launched the free open source product.
+First, when we launched the free open source product we made clear from the outset that we would have a paid offering.
 We did this by explaining our different offerings on our pricing page.

 Once we started getting regular demand for the paid product and after feeling that the open source product was building a big community and users were really getting value from it, we decided to focus on revenue.